Looking For Things To Do In Venice, Italy? Get Yourself Ready!

 Things to Consider When Travelling to Venice, Italy

-Before you head off to explore this popular Italian city, there are a few things you’ll want to plan in advance (or at least have a think about).
+Before you head off to explore this popular Italian city – or plan a trip to Italy, in general – there are a few things you’ll want to plan in advance (or at least have a think about).
 From how to actually get to the city centre to getting around and where to stay in Venice, here is some important information that you should keep in mind as you plan your trip!

 General Information About Venice

 What if I told you there was a place that is only 160 square miles – with virtually no roads, upwards of 200 canals, and some of the narrowest streets in the world?
 No, I’m not talking about a fictional place from a book – but a real place full of incredible history.

 Referred to as the “Floating City” by some, Venice is located in the northern region of Italy and is the capital of the Veneto region.
 While there are no surviving records that tell historians of the founding of Venice, there are historical facts about the region that have us believe Venice was founded in and around 421 AD.

 With the possibility that this is one of the oldest cities in the world, it is no wonder why millions of people flock here every year.
 Venice – with both a cruise port and a train station – allows people from all corners of the globe to get a taste of history up close and personal.
 There are those who refer to Venice as a “living museum” and it’s easy enough to see that around every corner.

 The physical museums, the canals, the gondolas, the hustle and bustle of life without cars – all of this creates a place right out of the history books that anyone would be lucky to visit at least once in their lifetime.